MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/low-latency-audio.md

 In summary, each application type has different needs regarding audio latency.
 If an application doesn't need low latency, then it shouldn't use the new APIs for low latency.

-**Will all systems that update to Windows 10 be automatically update to support small buffers?
-Also, will all systems support the same minimum buffer size?**
+**Will all systems that update to Windows 10 and later be automatically update to support small buffers?
+Will all systems support the same minimum buffer size?**

 No, in order for a system to support small buffers it needs to have updated drivers.
 It's up to the OEMs to decide which systems will be updated to support small buffers.
 Also, newer systems are more likely to support smaller buffers than older systems.
 The latency in new systems will most likely be lower than older systems.

-**If a driver supports small buffer sizes (less than 10ms buffers), will all applications in Windows 10 automatically use small buffers to render and capture audio?**
+**If a driver supports small buffer sizes, will all applications in Windows 10 and later automatically use small buffers to render and capture audio?**

-No, by default all applications in Windows 10 will use 10-ms buffers to render and capture audio.
+No, by default all applications in Windows 10 and later will use 10-ms buffers to render and capture audio.
 If an application needs to use small buffers, then it needs to use the new AudioGraph settings or the WASAPI IAudioClient3 interface, in order to do so.
-However, if one application in Windows 10 requests the usage of small buffers, then the audio engine will start transferring audio using that particular buffer size.
+However, if one application requests the usage of small buffers, then the audio engine will start transferring audio using that particular buffer size.
 In that case, all applications that use the same endpoint and mode will automatically switch to that small buffer size.
 When the low latency application exits, the audio engine will switch to 10-ms buffers again.